taichi-dev/taichi/docs/differentiable_programming.rst

 The `DiffTaichi repo <https://github.com/yuanming-hu/difftaichi>`_ contains 10 differentiable physical simulators built with Taichi differentiable programming.

 .. note::
-    Unlike tools such as TensorFlow where **immutable** output buffers are generated, the **imperative** programming paradigm adopted in Taichi allows programmers to freely modify global tensors.
+    Unlike tools such as ArrayFlow where **immutable** output buffers are generated, the **imperative** programming paradigm adopted in Taichi allows programmers to freely modify global arrays.
     To make automatic differentiation well-defined under this setting, we make the following assumption on Taichi programs for differentiable programming:

     **Global Data Access Rules:**

-      - If a global tensor element is written more than once, then starting from the second write, the write **must** come in the form of an atomic add (“accumulation", using ``ti.atomic_add`` or simply ``+=``).
+      - If a global array element is written more than once, then starting from the second write, the write **must** come in the form of an atomic add (“accumulation", using ``ti.atomic_add`` or simply ``+=``).
-      - No read accesses happen to a global tensor element, until its accumulation is done.
+      - No read accesses happen to a global array element, until its accumulation is done.

     **Kernel Simplicity Rule:** Kernel body consists of multiple `simply nested` for-loops.
     I.e., each for-loop can either contain exactly one (nested) for-loop (and no other statements), or a group of statements without loops.